CyberplatanoRD/WRO2025-FE-CyberPlatano/README.md

 * [ Instructions](extras/)

 ##  Introduction
-This repository documents the journey of Cyberplátano RD, a team representing the Dominican Republic in the World Robot Olympiad (WRO) 2025 – Future Engineers Category, to be held in Panama.
+This repository documents the journey of Cyberplátano RD, a team representing the Dominican Republic in the World Robot Olympiad (WRO) 2025 – Future Engineers Category, to be held in Singapore.

 Our goal is to design, build, and program an autonomous robot car capable of completing the competition challenges: the Open Challenge and the Obstacle Challenge.
 The project integrates mechanical design, electronics, and software, combining skills from 3D printing, circuit design, and programming in C++ and Python.